papyri/site-docs/checklist.md

 ### <a id="O.BirShawish">O.BirShawish</a>
 = _Ostraka and Other Inscribed Material from Bīr Shawīsh, Small Oasis.
 Excavation Seasons 2005 and 2007_, ed.
 M. Dospěl.
 Ann Arbor 2020.
 (American Studies in Papyrology 54).
 Nos.
 1—50.

+### <a id="O.Blemmyes">O.Blemmyes</a>
+= _Blemmyes.
+New Documents and New Perspectives_ ed.
+H. Cuvigny.
+Cairo 2022.
+(Documents De Fouilles De L'institut Francais D'archeologie Orientale).
+Nos.
+1-2, 4-16 are Demotic, no. 3 is bilingual Greek Demotic, nos.
+17-107 are Greek.

 ### <a id="O.Bodl.">O.Bodl.</a>
 = _Greek Ostraca in the Bodleian Library at Oxford and Various Other Collections_.